cwill83247/tws/README.md

 TWS Owner provided several websites that they like the look off, however the website www.24mx.co.uk was a site that the layout was most simliar to what they had visualised.
 It was clean and fresh.The TWS logo was already a black and white image, which represented the brand perfectly, and was main basis for the colour scheme,with splashes of colour to focus user for any Call to actions.
 ![24mx screenshot](media/24mxscreenshot.PNG)

+## Bootstrap 4
+Bootstrap 4 was used for the front-end for faster and easier web development, it ocntained feature that matched the disired outcomes such as the Grid system, Bootstrap also gives you the ability to easily create responsive designs, hower this can come at some compromises.

 ## Colour scheme
 TWS logo was black and white, and this was very much the brand, and fitted the target audience.